La Voz de un Ángel: Singles

-Chart performance
+Charts

 The album was released in October 2005, and quickly rose in the charts.
 The album debuted at 15 in the Mexican Top 100 albums, and in a few weeks was at the top of the chart.
 La Voz de un Ángel stayed at number 1 for more than 3 months and is still in the Top 20 Mexican albums.

-The first single from the album was a Spanish cover of Robbie Williams' song "Ángel", which became her biggest hit, and her most famous song to date.
-As of May 2009, the album is still inside the Top 100 Mexican albums, totaling more than 125 weeks.
+The first single from the album was a Spanish cover of Robbie Williams' song "Ángel", which became the album's biggest hit.
+As of May 2009, the album was still inside the Top 100 Mexican albums, totaling more than 125 weeks.